-Starting with VMware Cloud Director 10.3.1, you can create VMware Tanzu Kubernetes Grid clusters by using the Kubernetes Container Clusters plug-in.
+Starting with VMware Cloud Director 10.3.1, you can create Tanzu Kubernetes Grid clusters by using the Kubernetes Container Clusters UI plug-in.

-- From the top navigation bar, select .
+- Log in to VMware Cloud Director, and from the top navigation bar, select .

 - Select the VMware Tanzu Kubernetes Grid runtime option, and click Next.

-- Enter a name and select a Kubernetes Template from the list.
+- Enter a name, select a Kubernetes template from the list, and click Next.

 - Click Next.